particle-iot/docs/src/content/getting-started/integrations/community-integrations/questdb.md

 This example also assumes that you have already built the Air Quality kit, and completed the tutorial on it such that your device is sending data to the Particle Cloud.
 If you have not, pleases go complete that part of the tutorial.

-## Configuring your QuestDB Database
+## Configuring your QuestDB database

 Go to your [QuestDB Console](http://localhost:9000) on your local machine (or wherever you installed QuestDB).
 Here we will create the table in the database for our Particle sensor data.